Arrival

 You must also be aware of the fact, that if a person wants to move in into your apartment/room and apply for a CPR number, the Local Authority (e.g. Copenhagen Municipality) will contact the Housing Foundation asking us to confirm if we permit that person to take up an address with you.
 In this paper, we also describe the procedure we follow in such a situation.

 Only members of your household are according to the Rental Act § 26 allowed to move in and take address at your apartment.
-Household includes your family and other close relationship.
+Household includes your family and other close relationships.

 A person with whom you have no other relationship than you have decided to share an apartment/room is not a member of your household and can therefore not move in and take address.
 If you let the person move in anyway it is subletting, and according to your contract you are never allowed to sublet.
 If you are subletting, you are acting against your contract and can be sanctioned for violation of your contract.